unswexplains/unswexplains.github.io/e1e3529e6ee1/content.md

 10C      64      64
 etc
 ```
-A quick glance at this extended data suggests there might be a relationship between a student's mark in maths and her mark in science - students with higher marks in maths seem to have higher marks in science, and vice-versa.
+A quick glance at this extended data set suggests there might be a relationship between a student's mark in maths and her mark in science - students with higher marks in maths seem to have higher marks in science, and students with lower marks in maths seem to have lower marks in science.
 Is there such a relationship?

 This is a different kind of question from the previous ones.
 Previously, we considered just one variable.
 We looked at the distribution of its values overall, and also compared the distribution of its values for each class.
-In this case, we're considering *two* variables, and wondering whether and how the values of one vary with the values of the other.
+In this case, we're considering *two* variables, and wondering whether and how the values of one variable vary with the values of the other.

 A good way to answer this question is to visualise the data using points.
-We map one variable to the horizontal position of a point, and the other variable to the vertical position.
+We map one variable to the horizontal position of a point, and the other variable to its vertical position.
 Here's what we get.
-As you can see, this visualisation shows quite clearly that the two scores are indeed related:
+As you can see, this visualisation shows quite clearly that the maths and science scores are indeed related:

 <div id="corr"></div>
 <script>